 Tonic > Sumediant > Leading Tone > Dominant

-Dating back to early classical music, the 50’s chord progression, as the name implies took hold during the ’50s.
-The I–Vi–IV–V typified pop music of the ’50s and ’60s, particularly doo-wop.
+Dating back to early classical music, the 50’s chord progression, as the name implies really took hold during the 50’s.
+In fact, the I–Vi–IV–V typified pop music of the 50’s and 60’s, particularly doo-wop.
 Elton John’s crocodile rock is a good example.

 I, V, VI, VII